rohitbrk/devops/CI-CD/README.md

 - Create a file with ".yaml" extension.
 Here we are creating "prod.yaml".
 - Mention steps for Tests and Deployment.
 Use github secrets for injecting secret vars.
 - Once Tests are success, the build artifacts of the project are automatically deployed.

+<div>Similar approach can be follwed to setup a pipeline for any project and cloud provider.</div>